imujtaba8488/package_im_stepper/example/example.md

 [DotStepper](#todo)

-In the above `DotStepper`, we have a total of __5__ steps (represented by the 5 dots).
-The next and previous buttons are used to control stepping forward and backwards, respectively.
-The content of each step can be fully customized and in this example, just displays the index of the `activeStep`.
+In the above `DotStepper,` we have a total of __5__ steps (represented by the 5 dots).
+The next and previous buttons are used to control stepping forward and backward, respectively.
+Each step's content can be fully customized, and in this example, it just displays the index of the `activeStep`.

 ### Code Explanation

-In the following code snippet, we must define three variables, namely; `activeStep`, `lowerBound`, and `upperBound` to control the stepper.
+In the following code snippet, we must define three variables: `activeStep`, `lowerBound`, and `upperBound` to control the stepper.
 The `activeStep` is assigned to the required `activeStep` property of the stepper.
-The `lowerBound` and the `upperBound` _variables_ __receive__ their values from the `lowerBound`, and `upperBound` required _functions_ of the stepper.
+The `lowerBound` and the `upperBound` _variables_ __receive__ their values from the `lowerBound,` and `upperBound` required _functions_ of the stepper.

-Following the `build()` method we define the next and previous buttons which control the stepper.
+Following the `build()` method, we define the next and previous buttons which control the stepper.
 The next and previous buttons increment and decrement the `activeStep` variable, respectively.
-However, the incrementing and decrementing is constrained by the upperBound and lowerBound variables, which is a must for the stepper to function properly.
+However, the incrementing and decrementing is constrained by the `upperBound` and `lowerBound` variables, which is a __must__ for the stepper to function properly.

 ### Things to remember